Arizona GOP censures Flake, Ducey and McCain, signaling a fractured party in a key swing state - KVIA

 The immediate actions would seem to carry little impact on the three Republicans.
 And there are signs that some Arizona GOP voters may be disgruntled after the US Capitol insurrection.
 Numbers compiled by the Arizona Secretary of State’s office show that from January 6 through January 20, more than 8,000 Republicans requested to change their party registration from Republican to Independent, Democrat or Libertarian.
 The Secretary of State’s Office doesn’t explicitly track party changes for reporting purposes, so it’s unclear if these trends are unique to this post-election cycle.

-But Wagar sees those registration numbers as a blaring siren that Trumpism has wreaked havoc on the future of this increasingly competitive state for the Republican brand.
+But Adams sees those registration numbers as a blaring siren that Trumpism has wreaked havoc on the future of this increasingly competitive state for the Republican brand.

 Comments

-Note: CORRECTION: An earlier version of this story misstated Kirk Adams’ last name.